 Want to Learn More about Juvenile Justice in Colorado?

 Every child is unique, and every case is also unique.
-If you have questions about what is on the horizon for your child, reach out to a skilled Denver juvenile criminal defence lawyer with experience handling juvenile cases.
+If you have questions about what is on the horizon for your child, reach out to a skilled Denver juvenile criminal defense lawyer with experience handling juvenile cases.

 Over the course of his career, Mr. Weeden’s work has been recognized in numerous ways, including being named to the Top 100 Trial Lawyers list by The National Trial Lawyers, earning a 10.0 “Superb” Avvo rating, receiving Martindale-Hubbard’s highest peer review rating — AV Preeminent, and being asked to speak on several issues of interest to the legal community.